The first choice for all who want to make a difference

 Our work for sustainable development

-- Indirectly, through education and research that contributes to increased sustainability.
-The indirect environmental impact of the university is managed through the University's quality assurance system.
-It targets and measures how the University's education and research addresses environmental and sustainability issues.
+• Indirectly, through education and research that contribute to increased sustainability.
+The indirect environmental impact of the University is managed in the University's quality assurance system.
+It targets and measures how the University's education and research address environmental and sustainability issues.

 The University of Gävle has been certified according to ISO 14001 since 2004.